MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/rich-text-editor-control.md

 <td>

-By setting this property, you can configure additional behaviors for the column when viewed in a read only or disabled state.
+By setting this property, you can configure additional behaviors for the column when viewed in a read-only or disabled state.

 </td>
 <td>